BMW S1000XR (2020 - on) Review

 Ride quality & brakesNext up: Engine

-It’s big and it’s tall, but the way the S1000XR can be tossed around is amazing.
+It’s big and it’s tall, making it a bugger to move about for shorter riders, but the way the S1000XR can be tossed around is amazing.
 At low speed its eagerness to change direction borders on flighty, and high-speed corners need little more than a nod of the head in the general direction of travel you desire.
 Yes, it handles.

 The semi-active suspenders use larger damping pistons and less operating pressure than the previous optional set-up, for a more supple ride.
 The range of adjustment now goes much further towards 'soft' as well, and in the standard Road setting there’s definitely a more absorbent ride quality.